rfortherestofus/blog/typst-blog-post/typst-blog-post.md

 }
 ```

-TODO: Figure out why you need \# inside grid, but not outside of it
+TODO: Explain why you need \# inside grid, but not outside of it.
+See https://3mw.albert-rapp.de/p/creating-beautiful-pdf-reports-with-typst-and-quarto

 #### Custom functions (e.g. blue lines, status-boxes)